stephenkettley/joke-generator/README.md

-# joke-generator
+# Joke Generator (JS Project #13)
-A joke generator built using HTML, CSS and JS
+A joke generator built using HTML, CSS and JS.